Troubleshooting Water Absorption Issues in Your easyplant Fiddle Leaf Fig

 3. Use Filtered or Distilled Water

 Minerals in hard tap water can build up and clog the soil, further preventing water from wicking.
 Switching to filtered or distilled water can help maintain healthy soil conditions and long-term plant health.
+Using filtered or distilled water also helps prevent clogging in the self-watering system, ensuring its functionality over time.

 4. Reassess Hydration After Two Weeks